ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 "macros": ["MBEDTLS_ENTROPY_NV_SEED", etc.],
 ```

-This makes sure the entropy pool knows it can use the NV seed entropy source.
+This ensures the entropy pool knows it can use the NV seed entropy source.

-You can read more about how to add a macro for your target [here](../mbed_OS/Targets.md).
+You can read more about how to add a macro for your target [here](mbed_targets.md).

 By default the platform adaptation functions write/read a seed file called *seedfile*.
 If you have a system that does not support regular POSIX file operations (mbed OS does not support them by default), the default platform-adaptation functions will not be useful to you and you will need to provide platform-adaptation functions (see next section).